emilsw/ew/full-time.md

 #### Background

-For the past five years I've been helping SaaS and E-commerce companies grow through better conversion rates and retention.
+For the past five years, I've been helping SaaS and E-commerce companies grow through better conversion rates and retention.

 #### Past work samples and results